From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: SPH ingredients

 \subsection{SPH-EXA hydrodynamic equations}

 The final set of hydrodynamic equations in SPH-EXA is as follows:

-Here $P_a$ is the pressure, $X_a=m_a/\rho^0_a$ the selected function for the GVE, $k_a$ the normalization of the GVE ($k_a\equiv\sum_bX_bW_{ab}$ in Eq.~\ref{eq:sph_gve_def}), $A_{i,ab}(h_a)$ the IA term, and $\Omega_a$ the grad-h term.
-The parameter $\sigma$ controls how close the implementation is to a pure Lagrangian scheme (as discussed above).
-The last term in the energy equation includes the contributions of artificial viscosity.
+Here, $P_a$ is the pressure, $X_a=m_a/\rho^0_a$ the selected function for the GVE, $k_a$ the normalization of the GVE ($k_a\equiv\sum_bX_bW_{ab}$ in Eq.~\ref{eq:sph_gve_def}), $A_{i,ab}(h_a)$ the IA term, and $\Omega_a$ the grad-h term.
+The parameter $\sigma$ controls how close the implementation is to a pure Lagrangian scheme \citep[see][]{garcia-senz_conservative_2022}.
+The last term in the energy equation includes the contributions of AV.

-\subsection{Initial conditions}
+\section{Initial conditions}

-We have designed an embedded initial conditions (IC) generator in SPH-EXA.
-In all our tests, we use a template of a relaxed box with $50^3$~particles.
-This box has previously been relaxed to achieve a glass-like configuration \cite{arth2019} with constant density and periodic boundary conditions.
-Replicating this box in different directions allows us to create on-the-fly initial conditions with a user-defined number of particles and in a distributed manner, only limited by the memory of the system.
-In this way, ICs can be scaled up just by changing one input argument and without the need to store large files, ensuring reproducibility and simplifying the process of performing suites of tests at scale.
+We designed an embedded generator of initial conditions (ICs) in SPH-EXA.
+In all our tests, we used a template of a relaxed box with $50^3$~particles.
+This box has previously been relaxed to achieve a glass-like configuration \citep{arth2019} with constant density and periodic boundary conditions.
+Replicating this box in different directions allowed us to create on-the-fly ICs with a user-defined number of particles in a distributed manner; this was only limited by the memory of the system.

-All simulations presented here were performed on a box of side $L=1$, periodic boundary conditions, initial density $\rho=1$, and 'quasi'-isothermal equation of state with an adiabatic index $\gamma=1.001$.
-The fluid is stirred using the Ornstein-Uhlenbeck process \cite{ornstein_brownian_1930,federrath_statistics_2010} following a parabolic amplitude field $\sim 1-(k-k_c)^2$, with $k=|\mathbf{k}|$, and $k_c=2$, which corresponds to a length $L/2$, and vanishing for $k\leq 1$ and $k\geq 3$.
-This approach is implemented to reduce the impact of the stirring on the energy cascade, facilitating a natural transfer of energy from larger to smaller scales.
-We also use a natural mixing of $1/3$ compressive and $2/3$ solenoidal contributions.
-All simulations start in a homogenous state and are stirred for a total of $t=10$, until they reach the stationary state\footnote{All our times are normalized with the sound-crossing time, which in our setup is $t_{sc}=L/c=1$.} with an RMS Mach number of $M=0.3$.
+All simulations used a periodic box of $L=1$ in size with a uniform initial density of $\rho=1,$ pressure of $P=1$, and a quasi-isothermal equation of state ($\gamma=1.001$).
+Turbulence is driven by stochastic forcing modes at different wavelengths, \textbf{k,} in the $1<|\mathbf{k}|<3$ range, with amplitudes following a parabolic distribution of $\propto 1-(k-k_c)^2$ peaking at $k_c=2$, ensuring that kinetic energy is injected only at the largest scales of the spectrum.
+The resulting forcing is built from a mixture of $1/3$ compressive and $2/3$ solenoidal modes, whose phases evolve following a stochastic Ornstein-Uhlenbeck process \citep{ornstein_brownian_1930,federrath_statistics_2010}.
+Simulations start from homogeneous ICs and are driven for $t=10$ (in units of sound-crossing time, $t_{sc}=L/c=1$), until a statistically stationary state with an RMS Mach number of $\mathcal{M}\sim0.34$ is reached.